Who Is Actor — Git Repository Collaboration-Pattern Analysis Skill

 • No commands use %ae (email format) or -sne flags

-• All user-supplied values (path, author, dates) are properly quoted
+• All user-supplied values (path, dates, branch) are properly quoted

 2. Input validation test: Deliberately provide invalid inputs and verify rejection: